MaterializeInc/materialize/doc/developer/design/20231127_decoupled_isolated_coordinator.md

 When handling DDL-style client queries, ADAPTER uses TIMESTAMP ORACLE to get a write timestamp and tries to append the required changes to the CATALOG.
-If there is a conflict we can get a new timestamp, get the latest CATALOG snapshot, and try again.
+If there is a conflict it has to get a new timestamp, get the latest CATALOG snapshot, and try again.
 ADAPTER does _not_ explicitly instruct the controllers to do anything that is required by these changes and it does _not_ wait for controllers to act on those changes before returning to the client.
-Controllers are expectec to learn about these changes and act upon them from their "private" command loop.
+Controllers are expected to learn about these changes and act upon them from their "private" command loop.

 Client queries that spawn ephemeral controller commands (mostly DQL and